RESES Digital Workshops

 The Pathways to Resilience program used a “permaculture-infused values curriculum” to help formerly incarcerated people rejoin society in a way that gives them support and personal tools to build a positive future for themselves and their community.
 Participants received culturally appropriate training in social entrepreneurship, gardening, leadership, peer mentorship, and life skills.
 They received a permaculture design certificate, a stipend in exchange for participation in the program, and participated in projects that gave back to the community through planting trees for a community orchard.
 The program was directed by permaculture designer and co-founder of the Black Permaculture Network and Earthseed Permaculture Center, Pandora Thomas.
 Learn more here.

-This project shows the following ecological design principles in action:
+This project shows the following permaculture design principles in action:

 -